fahadox/toi_2019_lab/README.md

 To start lab1:

+1) In terminal, navigate to your working folder

-1) To start jupyter notebook, in terminal:
+2) To start jupyter notebook, in terminal:

 ```
 jupyter notebook
 ```

 This will open a window in your web browser.

-2) Navigate to your project

 3) Open Lab1_notebook.ipynb to start